 After running the command above, Docker starts to create a new container.
 Once the Jenkins container is running, take note of the initial admin password displayed on the terminal.
 The admin password is needed during the Jenkins initial setup.

-Completing the Jenkins Initial Setup
+Completing the Jenkins in Docker Initial Setup

 After the Jenkins container entered the running state, you can now access the Jenkins admin page.
 If you remember from the command you used to create the container, the port number is 8080.
 So to access the Jenkins instance, navigate to HTTP://localhost:8080.